tendermint/tendermint/spec/abci++/abci++_app_requirements.md

 It must be deterministic (i.e., the same value must be returned at all nodes), but it can contain arbitrary data.
 Likewise, the value of `Code` must be deterministic.
 If `Code != 0`, the transaction will be marked invalid, though it is still included in the block.
-Invalid transaction are not indexed, as they are considered analogous to those that failed `CheckTx`.
+Invalid transactions are not indexed, as they are considered analogous to those that failed `CheckTx`.

 Both the `Code` and `Data` are included in a structure that is hashed into the